spraakbanken/mink-backend/README.md

 # min-sb-backend

-Flask application serving as a backend to Min Språkbank.
+Flask application serving as a backend to Mink.

 ## Prerequisites